Are Perfume Oils Worth the Hype? Exploring Their Longevity and Application

 The Composition of Perfume Oils

-So, what exactly goes into these little bottles of concentrated scent?
-Unlike their alcohol-based cousins, perfume oils are pretty straightforward.
-They're essentially a blend of fragrance compounds suspended in a carrier oil.
-This carrier oil is usually something light and skin-friendly, like jojoba oil, fractionated coconut oil, or sweet almond oil.
-The absence of alcohol is a big deal, and it's what gives perfume oils their unique characteristics.
+Perfume oils are a blend of fragrance compounds suspended in a carrier oil — usually something light and skin-friendly like jojoba, fractionated coconut oil, or sweet almond oil.
+The absence of alcohol is what gives perfume oils their unique characteristics.

 Benefits for Sensitive Skin